 - NIC binding in case of multiple server IP addresses.

-Click on Next.
+- Click Next.

 Set Account to Run NCache Services dialog box is only for ASP.NET Core installation.

-By default, NCache service will create and start a demo cache named demoCache of topology Partitioned-Replica at the end of setup installation.
-You can disable this options from this dialog box by unchecking the Start demo cache at the end of installation. option.
+- By default, the NCache Service will create and start a demo cache named demoCache of topology Partition-Replica at the end of setup installation.
+You can disable this option from this screen by unchecking the "Start demo cache at the end of the process" option.
 Click on Install when done.